 ESX/ESXi hostname or IP Specify the target ESX/ESXi hostname or IP address. address The virtual machines can fail over to this ESX/ESXi host during vMotion.
 All the additional ESX/ESXi hosts should have access to the datastore on which the disks used by the application reside.
 User name Specify a user account for the ESX/ESXi host.
 The user account must have administrator privileges on the specified ESX/ESXi host.

-Specify the password for the user account provided in the User name text box.
+the User name text box.

 The wizard validates the user account and the storage details on the specified